KMTsvetanov/Symfony/README.md

 * For a development build / setup with XDEBUG

   ``XDEBUG_MODE=debug bash ./bin/dev-mode.sh -d``
+  > [!IMPORTANT - Low End PC problems]
+  > Low memory can indeed cause issues during Docker builds, especially if you're trying to build images
+  > that require a significant amount of memory.
+When your system runs out of memory, it can lead to
+  > build failures, errors, or unexpected interruptions.
+  >
+  > `/vendor` and `/node_modules` can get too big to copy
+  >
+  > >Workaround is to comment ``COPY ./app`` . all related to ``RUN composer`` in docker\php\Dockerfile and do it step by step another way

 * Run Composer install to populate vendor folder